-Overtime is legally defined as all hours worked in excess of 40 hours in a workweek and is not measured by the day or by the employee's regular work schedule.
-For the purpose of calculating overtime, a workweek begins at 12:00 am Saturday and ends at 11:59 pm Friday.
+Overtime is legally defined as all hours worked more than 40 hours in a workweek and is not measured by the day or by the employee's regular work schedule.
+For calculating overtime, a workweek begins at 12:00 am Saturday and ends at 11:59 pm Friday.